QubesOS/qubes-doc/managing-os/debian-template-upgrade-8.md

         [user@dom0 ~]$ qvm-run -a debian-9 gnome-terminal

- 3. Update your apt repositories to use stretch instead of jessie (This can be done manully with a text editor, but sed can be used to automatically update the files and back them up.)
+ 3. Update your apt repositories to use stretch instead of jessie (This can be done manually with a text editor, but sed can be used to automatically update the files and back them up.)

         [user@debian-9 ~]$ sudo sed -i.backup 's/jessie/stretch/g' /etc/apt/sources.list